namndev/namndev.github.io/aboutme.md

 My name is Nam Nguyen.
 I have the following hobbies:

-- Watch chelsea football every weekend.
+- Watching football every weekend night and I'm a big fan of Chelsea.
 - Listen a song when I need to focus on doing something.

 What else do you need?